theobytes/smartblog/content/blog/django-and-react.md

 ]
 ```

-If you run the server and open the browser you should see something the Graphene Playground open.
+If you run the server and open the browser you should see the Graphene Playground open.